section-engineering-education/engineering-education/API.md

-This shows the result in coordinates, which also includes things such as Temperature and Humidity. **This would help us get the weathe of a location using REST API**
+The above code shows the result in coordinates, which also include things such as temperature and humidity. **This would help us get the weather of a location using REST API**

 ## Takeaways
-This was a quick introduction the API, that many people don't know of.
-In this article, we get to discussed what they are and how does that work.
-APIs are integral to running a data-driven business nowadays as it's been proven as a game changer for the modern software industry.
-It's been used all of the business these days since a long time due to quick implementation.
+That was a quick introduction to the API that many people don't know of.
+In this article, we get to discuss what they are and how does that works.
+APIs are integral to running a data-driven business nowadays as it's been proven as a game-changer for the modern software industry.
+It's been used in the industry for a long time now, due to its quick implementation.